 However, there are three things you can do to make this job easier:

-You need to know enough about data analysis to ask the right questions.
+To improve marketing you need to know enough about data analysis to ask the right questions.
 You can spend a lot of time trying to analyse the results of a marketing campaign yourself and not get anywhere.
 You need help to make sense of what matters and what can be safely ignored.

 Finding data isn’t hard if you have your own marketing staff or work with a marketing agency, as they will likely have analytics dashboards.
 But finding specific data and insights into a failed marketing campaign is the challenge.